LIFE-SpaceMission/Angerhausen2022_LIFESeries-VIII/README.md

 	Contains the spectra with and without phosphine (labeled 'noPH3') for the warm Jupiter modeled in the publication (Figure 5).
 Units: Wavelength (microns) vs  Flux (W/m2/m) at the top of the atmosphere.
 Source: Yamila Miguel

+	> **Note:** The Jupyter notebook  [conversion.ipynb](conversion.ipynb) allows you to scale and convert to LIFEsim-friendly units to reproduce the Figure in the paper.

 - `SuperEarths/`

 	Contains the spectra with (labeled 'with_PH3') and without phosphine (labeled 'wo_PH3') for the Super Earths modeled in the publication.
 Both the H2-rich case (labeled 'H2', corresponding to Figure 3) and CO2-rich case (labeled 'CO2', corresponding to Figure 4).
-Units: Wavenumber vs Contrast.
+Units: Wavenumber (cm^-1) vs Contrast.
 See Figures 6/7 from Sousa-Silva et al. 2019.

+	> **Note:** You will need to multiply the contrast by a stellar flux to get the planet flux.

 - `Venuslike/`

 	Contains the spectra with (labeled 'ph3') and without phosphine (labeled 'no_ph3') for the warm Jupiter modeled in the publication (Figure 2).
-Units: Wavelength (microns, 1st column) vs  contrast (4th column, must be multiplied by stellar flux, also in the file as the 2nd column)
+Units: Wavelength (microns, 1st column) vs  contrast.

+	> **Note:** You will need to multiply the contrast by a stellar flux to get the planet flux.